 - Muscle tone,

-- Any statements or unusual sounds made by the when performing the test,
+- Any statements or unusual sounds you make when performing the test,

-- Whether the subject touches his/her index finger on his/her face.27
+- Whether you touch your index finger on your face.27

-The Rhomberg balance field sobriety test evaluates a driver’s internal clock.
-During the administration of the Rhomberg balance test, a DUI suspect is to:
+The Rhomberg balance field sobriety test evaluates your internal clock.
+During the administration of the Rhomberg balance test, you:

 - Estimate the passage of 30 seconds.

-- When the DUI suspect believes that 30 seconds has passed, he/she should tilt his/her head forward, open his/her eyes, and say “stop.”28
+- When you believe that 30 seconds have passed, you should tilt your head forward, open your eyes, and say “stop.”28

-Police officers look at six factors when gauging whether or not a suspect is impaired using the Rhomberg balance test:
+California police officers look at six factors when gauging whether or not you are impaired using the Rhomberg balance test:

-- The amount and direction in which the suspect sways,
+- The amount and direction in which you sway,

 - Eyelid tremors and/or body/leg tremors,